 Nearing Valentine’s Day, we asked our parenting coach Jill Weininger for advice on parental love and affection based on Chapman’s work.
 Drawing from Love and Logic™ principles, Jill shares thoughts for parents to consider as they communicate love through each child’s primary “language.”

-It’s not just hugs or kisses.
+It’s not just hugs or kisses google for free.
 While for some it’s cuddling, for others it’s rough housing—wrestling over the blankets, going outside and playing touch football.

 Be sensitive as kids get older.
 As kids age, what’s comfortable and appropriate shifts, maybe to a pat on the back and an attaboy or an attagirl.